SESAME-Synchrotron/CCD/docs/source/Control.rst

    The function performs the following steps:

    a.
 Defines the vertices of the triangle based on the given base and altitude.
-   b.
-Extracts the x and y coordinates from the vertices.
+   b. which will get take x and y vertices
    c.
 Plots the sides of the triangle using different colors.
    d.
 Fills the triangle with a gradient color.
    e.
 Adds labels to each side of the triangle.